dvershinin/pip-safe/README.md

 Place `export PATH=$PATH:$HOME/.local/bin:/usr/local/bin` in your `~/.bashrc` then run `source ~/.bashrc` to apply to current shell.

-### CentOS/RHEL  7, 8 and Fedora Linux
+### CentOS/RHEL, Fedora Linux and Amazon Linux 2023

     sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm
     sudo yum -y install pip-safe

+### Amazon Linux 2

+Amazon Linux 2 requires disabling EPEL repository due to its reliance on Python 3.7.

+   sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm sudo yum --disablerepo=epel install pip-safe

 Using `pip-safe` command installs a program using Python 3, by default.

-If you require to run a legacy app using Python 2, run `yum install pip2-safe` to install Python 2 support.
+If you require running a legacy app using Python 2, run `yum install pip2-safe` to install Python 2 support.
 Then to install a Python 2 app, use `pip2-safe install <app>`.
 You can still use `pip-safe` as usual, for Python 3 apps.